Neslandsvatn Station

-Neslandsvatn Station (Neslandsvatn stasjon) is a railway station located in Neslandsvatn in Drangedal, Norway on the Sørlandet Line.
+Neslandsvatn Station (Neslandsvatn stasjon) is a railway station on the Sørlandet Line located in Neslandsvatn in Drangedal Municipality, Norway.
 The station is served by express trains to Kristiansand and Oslo.

 History

 The station was opened on 2 December 1927 when the Sørland Line opened to Kragerø Station.
 In 1935, the Sørland Line was extended to Arendal Station, while the line to Kragerø was transformed to the Kragerø Line.
 This line was closed in 1989 and passengers are now transport the 27 km by coach.